Menu

 Ski boot manufacturers offer ski boots with a "last" or width that ranges from 96mm to 106mm.
 This is the measurement of the inside of the ski boot at the widest point of the forefoot area.
 Many of the ski boots that we sell tend to be either medium or wide width as this is most comfortable for the greatest number of people.
 With the used ski boots that we sell, we often don't know what the width is, but if you know that you have a really wide foot or narrow foot, then please send us an email at [email protected] and we can make some recommendations for you!

-If you can stop into our retail shop in Colorado Springs, Rocky Mountain Ski & Sport, or stop into your local shop that sells ski boots, it's always better to try on a few different width ski boots to find what feels best to your foot shape!
+If you can stop into our retail shop in Colorado Springs, Rocky Mountain Ski & Sport, or stop into your local shop that sells ski boots, it's always better to try on a few different-width ski boots to find what feels best to your foot shape!

 What is ski boot flex (aka stiffness)?
 Why would I need a ski boot with a high flex rating?